miguelmendez1208/nuked_defi/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## TODO
+Change naming conventions? probably check the exporting and importing of functions.
+It's """Best practice""" to have consistent naming convention but does it really matter? busy work.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: